EarthObservationSimulator/instrupy/instrupy/docs/miscellaneous.rst

 * **SceneFOV:** Instruments with narrow along-track FOV such as in the case of pushbroom scanners and SARs, build an observation
   "scene" by scanning narrow strips along the direction of movement of the spacecraft.
 Hence a scene is built from multiple concatenated strips.
-By defining a parameter called as the :code:`sceneLen2AltRatio` we can approximate the FOV of such instruments to be rectangular such that the along-track FOV = atan(:code:`sceneLen2AltRatio`).
+By defining a parameter called as the :code:`numStripsInScene` we can approximate the sceneFOV of such instruments to be rectangular such that the along-track FOV = instrument along-track FOV * :code:`numStripsInScene`.
 The cross-track FOV is the same as the original instrument cross-track FOV.
-By defining the parameter :code:`sceneLen2AltRatio`, the along-track FOV is made independent of the altitude at which the spacecraft is flown, but the length of the scene shall vary according to the altitude.
-A key fallout of defining the SceneFOV is that, the SceneFOV corresponds to a finite length of time (scanning time).
+A key fallout of defining the SceneFOV is that, the SceneFOV corresponds to a certain length of scanning time.

   Eg: Landsat TIRS (pushbroom) has along-track FOV of 141 urad.
 Swath width (corresponding to cross-track FOV = 15 deg) is 185 km.

-  1. Specifying (h . sceneLength2AltRatio = 100km) gives the along-track sceneFOV = 8.1689 deg.
+  1. Specifying :code:`numStripsInScene = 1011` gives the along-track sceneFOV = 8.1689 deg,
       (Hence 185km x 100km scene size).
 Scan time is 14s.

-  2. Specifying (h . sceneLength2AltRatio = 10km) gives the along-track sceneFOV = 0.8185 deg.
+  2. Specifying :code:`numStripsInScene = 101` gives the along-track sceneFOV = 0.8185 deg.
       185km x 10km scene size.
 Scan time is 1.4s.

 .. note:: Even though the original FOV of the instrument maybe rectangular, the resulting SceneFOV is only approximately rectangular